tel/old-blog/_posts/2014-07-13-mutable_algorithms_in_immutable_languages_part_2.md

 layout: post
 title: Mutable Algorithms in Immutable Languages, Part 2
 comments_enabled: true
+excerpt: The bridging of the Mutable Algorithms in Immutable Languages exploration series.
+Here we implement types satisfying the interfaces to <code>Mem</code> and identify an inherent weakness!
 ---

 *See also [part 1][part 1].
 All of the code in this post